KvGeijer/My-Webpage/content/blog/balls-into-bins-survey/index.md

 <!-- more -->

 Due to its far reaching implications, I came across this problem when researching the theoretical guarantees of the [MuliQueue](https://dl.acm.org/doi/10.1145/2755573.2755616), as analyzed in the paper [The Power of Choice in Priority Scheduling](https://dl.acm.org/doi/abs/10.1145/3087801.3087810).
-If you want to read more about this MultiQueue, which is an efficient relaxed priority queue, I already have an introductory blog to it [here](@/blog/multiqueue-introduction/index.md).
-Instead, this post will mainly summarize [The Power of Two Random Choices: A Survey of Techniques and Results](https://www.eecs.harvard.edu/~michaelm/postscripts/handbook2001.pdf), which is a survery paper about the balls-into-bins process from 2001 by Michael Mitzenmacher et al.
+If you want to read more about this MultiQueue, which is an efficient relaxed priority queue, I already have an introductory post about it [here](@/blog/multiqueue-introduction/index.md).
+Instead, this post will mainly summarize [The Power of Two Random Choices: A Survey of Techniques and Results](https://www.eecs.harvard.edu/~michaelm/postscripts/handbook2001.pdf) from 2001, which is a survery paper about the balls-into-bins process by Michael Mitzenmacher et al.

 # Introduction